fremantle-industries/tai/docs/GETTING_STARTED.md

 * Implement [amend bulk orders](../apps/tai/lib/tai/venue_adapters/stub.ex#L34) if the venue supports changing multiple orders in place
 * Configure the new venue for [market data streaming](../config/runtime.exs#L51)
 * Configure the [account credentials](../config/runtime.exs#L86) to receive balances and manage orders

+## Coordinate Multiple Instances of Tai within an OTP Distribution Cluster

+* Coming soon...

+## Build an OTP Release and Deploy to the Cloud

+* Coming soon...